12 Letter Alphabet Exposed

 Example 8: Scorpio – destructive, intimate.
 Eighth house: transformation, death, sex..

-Consequently Scorpio’s association with sex has flowed into the new meaning of the eighth house.
-And from this new association the meaning of Pluto has also become associated with sex.
-The eighth house is the house of death.
-Yes it is true that some astrologers have associate the eighth house with sex because sexual orgasm is sometimes called ‘the little death’.
-Call it what you wish but aside from pleasure the purpose of sex is to procreate, to bring life into the world, not death.
+However the eighth house is the house of death.
+While it’s true that some astrologers have associated the eighth house with sex because sexual orgasm is sometimes called ‘the little death, the purpose of sex is to procreate, to bring life into the world, not death.

-Previous to the modern era the eighth house ever been given rulership of sex.
+Previous to the modern era the eighth house was not associated with sex.
 This modern confusion is perpetrated by a misunderstanding of the primary functions of the houses.
 Sex is a fifth house matter.
 Death and bringing life into the world are opposite things.
 One should not be confused with the other.

 I have often heard it said that death is only one form of transformation and somehow this justifies assigning transformation as a core meaning for the eighth house, which in turn validates Scorpio’s and Pluto’s association with the eighth house.

 The tangled web of confusions associated with the interchange of Scorpio Pluto and the eighth house is mind boggling and really does take us a long way from the real meaning of the eighth house.
-Intimacy seems to be attributed to the eighth house because of its association with Scorpio and the supposed connection with transformation.
+Followers of the 12 Letter Alphabet system associate intimacy with the eighth house because of its new association connection with Pluto.

 The core meanings of the eighth house have to do with death in the physical and real sense; fear and loss; the resources of those we engage with, and inheritance.